A snowy winter engagement shoot in Carver Mn along the river.

 This spot on the river bank had an amazing view, and a natural little corner made by a fallen tree.
 You might stand right here on a date and marvel at the river.

-Winter is always a little challenge for engagement portraits, especially right before Christmas.
-You have the family to visit, things to accomplish, and probably want to be home by dinner.
-Plus if you’re a football fan like Travis you don’t want to miss too much of the football game.
-We shoot in the late afternoon, so those things can happen.
-The sunlight is a little more direct, but I know how to make that work.
-I love how that wintery blue in the sky and snow shadows comes out to play in these pictures.
+I know that winter can be a busy time for people, especially right before Christmas.
+You have the family to visit, lots of things to accomplish, and probably want to be home by dinner.
+Plus if you’re a football fan like Travis you don’t want to miss watching the game.
+That’s why we’ll plan your shoot in the late afternoon, so you still have time to enjoy your evening afterwards.
+Late afternoon is also the warmest time of day with golden light.
+I love how that wintery blue in the sky and snow comes out to play in these pictures.

-After we finished up out shoot we went back to Lisa’s bar to warm up and spend some time talking about the wedding schedule.
+After we finished up out shoot we went back to Lisa’s Place to warm up, enjoy a drink, and spend some time talking about the wedding schedule.
 This was the first time the three of us had a chance to sit down and really delve into the details of the couple’s wedding.
 It was a fun day to take a break from the craziness of the holidays and give this couple a chance to focus on each other.
 I love being able to connect with couples outside of email and phone calls.
-Even if it’s just for one or two in-person meetings throughout your wedding planning process, it really makes a difference to have that in-person time, and I think it’s one of the best parts of being a wedding photographer.
+Even if it’s just for one or two meetings during your wedding planning process, it really makes a difference to have that in-person time.
+I think it’s one of the best parts of being a wedding photographer.

 Hi there!
 Thanks for reading this blog.
-I’m an engagement and wedding photographer in Southwestern MN.
-If you like what you see here and are planning a winter engagement shoot in Carver Mn or nearby, you can contact me via email here and let’s make a plan together.
+I’m an experienced engagement and wedding photographer in Belle Plaine Mn.
+If you like this engagement session and want to have a winter engagement shoot in Carver Mn or nearby, contact me via email here and let’s make a plan together.